-Furniture that is not easily moved by two or more people is defined as "immovable" furniture (i.e., L-shaped or U-shaped workstations) and the placement of such furniture in a room must be reviewed and approved by the office of Environmental Health and Safety in order to comply with ADA (Americans With Disabilities Act) and Fire Codes BEFORE it is ordered.
+Furniture that is not easily moved by two or more people is defined as "immovable" or "fixed" furniture (i.e., L-shaped or U-shaped workstations) and the placement of such furniture in a room must be reviewed in order to comply with ADA (Americans With Disabilities Act) and Fire Codes BEFORE it is ordered.

 Candace Perez in the office of Procurement and Contracts will coordinate all required reviews and approvals for furniture requests.
 Please contact Candace Perez BEFORE meeting with local furniture contractors OR contacting mail order catalogs and placing any furniture orders.